Average KiwiSaver Balance by Age - What You Need to Know

 KiwiSaver is designed for New Zealand citizens and permanent residents, with enrolment available from birth.
 When an eligible individual starts a new job, they're automatically enrolled in KiwiSaver, although they can opt out within a specified period.
 Members can choose between several KiwiSaver providers, each offering a range of funds to invest in.
 A few key characteristics of KiwiSaver include:

-Employers must contribute at least 3% to their employee's KiwiSaver account.
-Additionally, the government provides an annual member tax credit of up to $521.43 if the member contributes at least $1,042.86 during the year.
+1) Contributions: Employers must contribute at least 3% to their employee's KiwiSaver account.
+Additionally, the government provides an annual member tax credit for qualifying members.

 More details:

-Employers must contribute at least 3% to their employee's KiwiSaver account.
-Additionally, the government provides an annual member tax credit of up to $521.43 if the member contributes at least $1,042.86 during the year.
+1) Contributions: Employers must contribute at least 3% to their employee's KiwiSaver account.
+Additionally, the government provides an annual member tax credit for qualifying members.

 More details: